yskmt/kaggle-facebook/README.md

 3. Number of bids in each auction: should be sorted by descending order and 0 for no bid.
 4. Bid frequency extracted from time
-    * Bid freqnency extracted from time for each **device**
+    * Bid frequency extracted from time for each **device**
-5. Numbef of auctions participated for each merchandise type
+5. Numbed of auctions participated for each merchandise type
     * Number of merchandise by each bidder is always **1**.
 6. Number of devices used
 7. Countries, urls, devices: check the correlation between each label and bot/human